-We advise that India Ratings has released rating on Bank's Basel III Tier 2 Bonds as "IND AAA / Stable" and affirms all existing ratings.
-Please find enclosed press release published by India Ratings in this regard.
+We advise that the India Ratings has released rating on Bank's Infrastructure and Affordable Housing Bonds at 'IND AAA'/Stable; and affirms all existing ratings

+The detailed report is enclosed.

 We request you to take note of the above pursuant to Regulation 30 of SEBI (LODR) Regulations, 2015 and upload the information on your website.